epfl-ada/ada-2024-project-sar/README.md

 4. What additional features or variables might be valuable to include in the model to predict the success of a female character ?

 ## How to use the library

-data repository:
+- data repository:
+  All the data we have used for our analysis
-test repository :
+- test repository:
+  Here we tested some model on some sample.
-results.ipynd
+- results.ipynd
+  All the valuable results we have found to answer our main research questions